fladdict/devart-template/project_posts/2014-03-16-Projection-Test-3.md

  - For bigger projection mapping, seems I need more bigger resolution artwork.
  - Focus and resolution of projection is very important.
  - It means I need new fast Mac Pro and multiple projectors.
+ - Also I need more and more bigger room if possible!
  - Technically our plan works!
 Financially I need to win the contest.